Playful in front of the Bourbon Front photo Christian Remoy

 He believes there were several reasons why the old Norwegian mariners wanted boats with an aesthetic bow shape.

-I do not know exactly why they chose this bow shape, but one would imagine that the tall lines in the bow provided protection against arrows and spears during battle as well as a buffer against wind, storms and sea spray,
+I do not know exactly why they chose this bow shape, but one would imagine that the tall lines in the bow provided protection against arrows and spears during battle as well as a buffer against wind, storms and sea spray, says Weddegjerde.
+He holds a skipper’s license and was once a fisherman.

 I have no problem seeing that the ULSTEIN X-BOW is a hull shape that provides good seakeeping characteristics and steady running in head sea.
-The shape takes a bit of getting used to; but once people see that these are good sea boats, they will probably come to like the shape,
+The shape takes a bit of getting used to; but once people see that these are good sea boats, they will probably come to like the shape, says Weddegjerde reflectively.

 Below is a mobile phone film dating from 2007, showing the first X-BOW vessel, the AHTS ’Bourbon Orca’, on her way from Mongstad to the North Sea.
-Keeping a speed of 13 knots, she is passing between two vessels that have reduced their speed to 8 knots due to heavy seas.
+Keeping a speed of 13 knots, she passes between two vessels that have reduced their speed to 8 knots due to heavy seas.

 Get in touch